TarouShota/FunMix/README.md

- Install all of the required dependancies
+ Install all of the required dependencies

 ```bash
 yarn install